← Back to 後漢書

 西 [] []

 Jiang Qi of Shanggui was a famous recluse.
 Qiao Xuan offered him a clerkship; Jiang pleaded illness.
-Qiao Xuan ordered Yin Yi to drag Jiang in, threatening to marry off Jiang's mother if he refused.
+Xuan was angry, (lacuna) ordered chief village inspector Yin Yi to force him, saying: "If Qi does not come, hasten to marry off his mother."
 Yin Yi protested in vain, then begged Jiang to yield.
 Jiang Qi stayed in bed.
 Local scholars intervened and Qiao Xuan dropped the demand.
 People mocked Qiao Xuan for it.
 He retired ill, then returned as senior clerk of the minister of education and superintendent of works.
 Note 1: Referring to the Luoyang left captaincy.

 []